AriFordsham/GHCWiki/commentary/abbreviations.md

 - "Hs" means "Haskell Syntax" (generally as opposed to Core -- for example, Expr vs HsExpr)

-- "Hsc" means "GHC" ("hsc" used to be the name of the compiler binary, when there was a separate driver and compiler)
+- "Hsc" means "deals with compiling a single module and no more"